Code-Institute-Submissions/IFDMSP-A/README.md

 ## Outside of scope

+There are some features that I considered integrating , however I decided due to schedule limitations it was not essential, also it may make the game more difficult for novice players.
+There is always a fine balance between making a game too hard and too easy for players.
+Based on the objective and empiric evidence as a game player, I believe its best to pursue the latter, else one looses the audience permanently.

+* The main extra feature would be to have the priority pledges have tiered amounts in each district  2 Highs, 2 Mediums , 2Lows etc. This means that the player would have to interrogate the resident data far more accurate to get the best value placement of the pledges.

+Also there are other potential consideration..

 * Performance improvements, especially with regards to technology

 * Realistic accuracy of data (as this is a fun fantasy game)